-Our ba1 assigned Profitability score, in line with the initial score, captures the somewhat cloudy earnings outlook because of the coronavirus outbreak and the bank's relatively high proportion of earnings from potentially more volatile capital market activities.
+Our ba1 assigned Profitability score, in line with the initial score, captures the somewhat cloudy earnings outlook because of the invasion of Ukraine and the bank's relatively high proportion of earnings from potentially more volatile capital market activities.
 ZKB's more diversified earnings stream, on the other hand, provides a stabilising factor.

-We expect ZKB's profitability metrics to decline slightly.
-This assessment includes the potential risks or impact of (1) a lower-for-longer interest rate environment; (2) intense competition and continued challenges in the bank's private banking franchise; and (3) potentially higher risk costs because of the coronavirus pandemic.
-These risks are at least partially offset by the positive effects that the acquisition of the asset manager Swisscanto in 2015 has had on ZKB's revenue mix, lowering the bank's dependence on net interest income and, thereby, stabilising its earnings.
-In addition, lending volume growth should offset at least some of the net interest margin pressure.
+We expect ZKB's profitability metrics to remain broadly stable.
+This assessment includes the potential risks stemming from higher loan loss provisions and market dislocations because of the geopolitical crisis.
+These risks are at least partially offset by the positive effects that the acquisition of the asset manager Swisscanto in 2015 has had on ZKB's revenue mix, lowering the bank's dependence on net interest income.
+Furthermore, we expect net interest margins to stabilise, which, in combination with continued loan growth, will result in growth of net interest income.

-ZKB reported a Moody's-adjusted net profit of CHF486 million in H1 2021, slightly up from the CHF474 million generated in the corresponding 2020 period.
-The higher net profit was mainly the result of a 5.3% reduction in operating costs to CHF793 million, which was due to 6.6% lower personnel expenses of CHF526 million that were elevated in 2020 because of the bank's 150-year anniversary.
-The reduced cost base more than offset a 1.0% decline in revenues to CHF1,304 million and higher loan loss provisions of CHF38 million (H1 2020: CHF7 million).
-The reduction in revenues was primarily driven by a 23.2% decline in trading income to CHF209 million, which offset a 0.6% increase in net interest income to CHF638 million and a 11.4% acceleration in net fee and commission income to CHF450 million.
-Net interest income was supported by loan growth and the passing on of negative interest rates to major clients, as well as carry gains related to the higher negative interest exemption threshold at the SNB.
+ZKB reported a Moody's-adjusted net profit of CHF942 million in 2021, up 11.6% from CHF844 million the year prior.
+The higher net profit was partly the result of a 1.5% reduction in operating costs to CHF1,632 million, which included 1.1% higher personnel expenses of CHF1,092 million, 5.2% lower administrative expenses of CHF436 million, and 11.1% lower depreciation and amortisation of CHF104 million.
+The reduced cost base was accompanied by a 1.6% increase in revenues to CHF2,583 million and unchanged loan loss provisions of CHF39 million.
+The increase in revenues was primarily driven by a 14.9% acceleration in net fee and commission income to CHF926 million, more than offsetting a 22.8% decline in trading and other income to CHF370 million.
+Net interest income grew 2.3% to CHF1,287 million, supported by loan growth and the passing on of negative interest rates to major clients, as well as continued carry gains derived from the negative interest exemption threshold at the SNB3.
 Net fee and commission income, on the other hand, was supported by higher brokerage and stock exchange fees, higher wealth and asset management fees, as well as the advisory business.
-Finally, the trading result in H1 2020 had been elevated because of the market turmoil at the height of the coronavirus crisis.